nicaa0695/nicaa0695.github.io/_posts/2020-06-11-ruby_scope.markdown

 **Variables**

-If you've read my previos blog posts, you know that different types of variabes are written as follows:
+If you've read my previous blog posts, you know that different types of variabes are written as follows:

 1. Local Variable - `variable`
 2. Instance Variable - `@variable`